KonradCiepluch/todo-app/README.md

 # This is todo app project

-Build with Vite, React, Typescript, SCSS, UUID
+Build with Vite, React, Typescript, SCSS, UUID.

 As application is very simple I didn't use any state library like zustand / redux.
 Kept it simple as possible without overengineering.

 # Instalataion